gleasonw/gallica-getter/README.md

 # gallica-getter
 JSON API proxy for the French National Archive.
 Find documents where a word occurs, context for the occurrence, full text for OCR document pages.
 Python class represents each Gallica endpoint.

-I hope to make this API easy to setup and deploy anywhere.
+This API should be deployable anywhere.

 Install the dependencies: